lorencerri/discord-guardian/README.md

-> 🎉🎉 **A rewrite is currently in progress!
-The new update will utilize all of Discord's new features (Buttons, User Contexts, etc.) and comply with their upcoming changes (slash commands).** 🎉🎉
+> 🎉🎉 **This branch is currently being rewritten!
+Expect errors while in development, please use the issues tab to report them.** 🎉🎉
 >
-> **Give the repo a ⭐ to stay up to date for when it drops!**
+> **Give the repo a ⭐ to stay up to date on updates!**

 ## Guardian